rjulia/us-news/README.md

 ## About credencial
 I wouldn't normally leave my credentials in the repository so but did it now so that they can run the app.

+## Project details
+I just show 10 news at first, you can scroll until see 100 news, after that, the application report you, no more news.
+Can not make Pixel Perfect becouse it is not provided PDS fiel, Sketch or InVision

 ## Available Scripts

 In the project directory, you can run: